-We observe that topics generated by the contextual model are generally more coherent across all topic counts, with EuroParl topics being more coherent than those of the Svevo corpus for both Italian and English languages.
-We report the whole set of evaluation metrics in Appendix~\ref{app:tm_results}.
-We employ the 6-topics contextual model for the Svevo corpus, to match the number of gold labels that were empirically observed, and the 75-topic contextual models for both Italian and English EuroParl, given their positive performances in both topic coherence and NPMI.
-In the upcoming sections, it should be assumed that those are the only models used to produce annotations for training the discriminators, unless otherwise mentioned.
+Table~\ref{tab:tm_results} reports the whole set of evaluated metrics for all models on all corpora.
+From the results, we can see a clear trade-off between the number of selected topics and the quality of $\alpha$ and $\rho$ metrics, while NPMI does not appear to be affected by topic counts.
+For our generation experiments, we choose the 6-topics contextual model for the Svevo corpus to match the number of gold topic labels empirically set by human annotators, and the 75-topic contextual models for both Italian and English EuroParl, given their strong performances in both topic coherence and NPMI.
+The upcoming sections assume that those are the only models used to produce annotations for training the discriminators unless otherwise mentioned.